 Loyola Community Nursing Center

-The program has since blossomed into one of the most valuable healthcare resources for families and seniors living in the ethnically and economically diverse Rogers Park, Edgewater and Uptown communities.
+Loyola Community Nursing Center has since evolved into one of the most valuable healthcare resources for families and seniors living in the culturally and economically diverse Rogers Park, Edgewater and Uptown communities.

-Home visits target isolated and homebound seniors and include a comprehensive assessment of health and social needs.
-Students serve as case managers, linking clients with community resources as well as working with family members, the primary health care provider and other community workers.
+Home visits target isolated and homebound seniors and include comprehensive assessments of health and social needs.
+Students serve as care coordinators, linking patients with community resources as well as working with family members, the primary health care provider and other community partners.
 Health education is provided at local grammar schools, shelters and senior centers.
-Students also match individuals with job training and housing opportunities and help people navigate the maze of state and local agencies to access other resources and support.
-Referrals to the Center come from a variety of community agencies including the Alderman’s office, senior housing case managers and local churches.
+Loyola Community Nursing Center is supported by Loyola University and grants.
+All services are provided free of charge.